 - The applicant should list their full legal name, including any middle name. - Check the cover letter and resume for consistency.
-If they have not used any other names, write "None" in the space provided. - Check that the name of the organization is consistent with the name listed in the EOIR-31, or for organizations already recognized, it is consistent with the name listed on the DOJ roster at https://www.justice.gov/eoir/recognized-organizations-and-accredited-representatives-roster-state-and-city. - Check that the address(es) are consistent with the information provided in the resume and organizational chart.
-For organizations already recognized, make sure the address is consistent with the address(s) listed on the DOJ roster at https://www.justice.gov/eoir/recognized-organizations-and-accredited-representatives-roster-state-and-city.
+If they have not used any other names, write "None" in the space provided. - Check that the name of the organization is consistent with the name listed in the EOIR-31, or for organizations already recognized, it is consistent with the name listed on the DOJ roster. - Check that the address(es) are consistent with the information provided in the resume and organizational chart.
+For organizations already recognized, make sure the address is consistent with the address(s) listed on the DOJ roster.